San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 San Diego State Stats and Trends

-- The Aztecs have covered the spread twice this season when favored by 12 points or more (in three chances).
+- The Aztecs have been favored by 11 points or more three times this season and have covered the spread in two of them.

-- San Diego State has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).
+- San Diego State's games this year have gone over the total in four out of 10 opportunities (40%).

-- San Diego State is 3-0 against the spread and 3-0 overall this season when the team puts up more than 31.8 points.
+- San Diego State is 3-0 against the spread and 3-0 overall this season when the team notches more than 31.8 points.

-- In games that San Diego State churns out more than 411.2 yards, the team is 2-1 against the spread and 2-1 overall.
+- San Diego State is 2-1 against the spread and 2-1 overall when the team piles up over 411.2 yards.

-- The Aztecs have turned the ball over 11 times this season, four fewer than the Rebels have forced (15).
+- This year, the Aztecs have 11 turnovers, four fewer than the Rebels have takeaways (15).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.